Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Introduction

 \section{Introduction}

 Deep learning, particularly deep generative modeling, is rapidly transforming molecular design by enabling the de-novo creation of molecular geometries \citep{wang_diffusion_2025, alakhdar_diffusion_2024, tang_survey_2024}.
 Among generative methods, flow matching models have emerged as the state-of-the-art for generating high-quality molecular geometries.
 Their iterative denoising nature allows for flexible modeling of complex geometric distributions.
-While earlier approaches focused on SMILES strings or molecular graphs, the direct generation of molecular geometries has gained traction due to its fidelity in capturing geometric and physicochemical constraints critical for real-world efficacy.
+While earlier approaches focused on SMILES strings or molecular graphs, the direct generation of molecular geometries, represented as featurized point clouds, has gained traction due to its fidelity in capturing geometric and physicochemical constraints critical for real-world efficacy.

 Traditional drug discovery pipelines rely on combinatorial screening of known compounds.
 In contrast, generative models aim to sample directly from the underlying chemical distribution.
-Although this approach offers a more controlled way to navigate the chemical space than, for example, virtual or high-throughput screening \citep{johansson_novo_2024}, such models in practice will still be used to sample 500,000 or even over 1 million compounds \citep{shen_pocket_2024, koziarski_towards_2024}.
-As a consequence, the molecular generator's inference time is the dominant bottleneck.
-This holds especially for diffusion or flow matching models, whose sampling can require hundreds of neural-network evaluations for a single molecule, resulting in prohibitively slow sampling at scale.
+This approach offers a more controlled way to navigate the chemical space than, for example, virtual or high-throughput screening \citep{johansson_novo_2024}.
+However, in practice, these models are still required to sample 500{,}000 or even over one million compounds \citep{shen_pocket_2024, koziarski_towards_2024}.
+Consequently, the molecular generator's inference time becomes the dominant bottleneck.
+This holds especially for diffusion or flow matching models, whose sampling can require hundreds of neural network evaluations for a single molecule, resulting in prohibitively slow sampling at scale.

-All practical acceleration methods that have been introduced specifically for molecule generation \textit{require additional training}, incurring data, compute, and time overhead.
-Trajectory re-parameterization trains diffusion models to straighten their stochastic paths, thereby reducing the number of steps required to reach data-like samples \citep{ni_straight-line_2025}.
-Progressive distillation trains a student to replace two teacher denoising steps with one, iteratively halving the sampling budget \citep{lacombe_accelerating_2024}.
+All practical acceleration methods that have been introduced specifically for molecular generation \textit{require additional training}, incurring data, compute, and time overhead.
+Trajectory reparameterization trains diffusion models to straighten their stochastic paths, thereby reducing the number of steps required to reach data-like samples \citep{ni_straight-line_2025}.
+Progressive distillation trains a student to replace several teacher denoising steps with one, iteratively halving the sampling budget \citep{lacombe_accelerating_2024}.
 Latent methods train an autoencoder and then a generator in the compressed space, allowing denoising to run in a lower-dimensional latent space and cutting per-step computation \citep{xu_geometric_2023}.